isinaltinkaya/adv_binf_2021_week1/day2/README.md

 samtools view -F 4 -Sb output_aln.bam > output_aln.filter.bam
 ~~~
 Ideally we should perform filtering before sorting

+NOTE: You can of course also perform similar filtering, sorting and file conversion on the sam file created by the bwa mem command

 ## QUESTION
 1. Which reads are filtered out using the parameters "-F 4"